I Ching hexagram guide

 Questions to Bring

-- What purpose are we actually gathered around? - Is this fellowship open and principled, or private and selective? - Who is excluded, and is that exclusion just?
+- What purpose are we actually gathered around? - Can this fellowship be explained openly, or does it depend on private preference? - Who is outside the circle, and is that boundary just?

 Read Alongside